Bypass navigation bar

 DCCCD's Curriculum Management Office manages the Colleague Course Master (credit courses) that provides the colleges of Dallas County Community Colleges with necessary information to populate the online credit class schedules.

 Curriculum Management also works directly with the Texas Higher Education Coordinating Board (THECB) and is responsible for the academic programs and courses offered by the colleges of DCCCD.
-We help staff to understand complexities of State rules and regulations and ensure the college and district remain in compliance with what is recommended by the Texas Higher Education Coordinating Board (THECB), Texas Common Course Number System (TCCN) and the Southern Association of Colleges and Schools (SACS).
+We help staff to understand complexities of State rules and regulations and ensure the college and district remain in compliance with what is recommended by the Texas Higher Education Coordinating Board (THECB), Texas Common Course Number System (TCCN) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Developmental Studies and THECB Rules Meeting - May 15, 2012 (PDF - 1.86MB)

-Lower-Division Academic Course Guide Manual (ACGM) [Spring 2014 2nd Edition]
+Lower-Division Academic Course Guide Manual (ACGM) [Spring 2016]